-How to Answer Patient Chart Questions on the USMLE® Step 2 CK & Step 3
+How to Answer Patient Chart Questions on the USMLE® Step 1, Step 2 CK, & Step 3

-Be prepared for every type of question you’ll encounter on the USMLE Step 2 CK and Step 3 exams: AMBOSS now includes new patient chart-style questions in its Qbank.
+Be prepared for every type of question you’ll encounter on the USMLE Step 1, Step 2 CK, and Step 3 exams: AMBOSS now includes a new patient chart-style study plan in its Qbank.

 Medicine is never static.
 With the constant supply of new research and experiences gathered, medical practice must evolve such that care providers are better able to serve the communities around them.

 Of course, that means that medical education and related institutions are never static, either.
 Institutions like the National Board of Medical Examiners (NBME®) must tailor their testing standards so that you can better realize your potential as a physician or surgeon.
-This is most apparent in the kinds of questions that have been appearing in the Step 2 CK and Step 3 exams, and it’s why AMBOSS is making sure you’re getting a chance to practice those kinds of questions while you’re prepping.
+This is most apparent in the kinds of questions that have been appearing in Step 1, Step 2 CK, and Step 3 exams and it’s why AMBOSS is making sure you’re getting a chance to practice those kinds of questions while you’re prepping.

 Different types of USMLE and NBME question formats